Felony dog attack laws ::

 Minnesota

 Minnesota statute § 609.205 was modified in 1985.
 The modification (HF 264) came after 7-year old Jeremiah Rogholt was killed by a malamute that had escaped its enclosure.
-The owner of the dog could only be charged with misdemeanors.2 The statute requires proving the owner had knowledge of the dog's "vicious propensities" or the dog had "caused great or substantial bodily harm in the past" and the owner "negligently or intentionally" failed to keep it properly confined.
+The owner of the dog could only be charged with misdemeanors.3 The felony statute requires proving the owner had knowledge of the dog's "vicious propensities" or the dog had "caused great or substantial bodily harm in the past" and the owner "negligently or intentionally" failed to keep it properly confined.

 Minnesota Felony Dog Attack Law